 You’ll meet local guides and head out by boat to learn about wilderness fishing.
 You are guaranteed to catch a fish, which you will then help to filet and cook in a traditional shorelunch on the edge of the beautiful lake waters surrounded by wild nature.
 The Great Gray Owl Wilderness Adventure Camp featuring sustainable design will be the setting for lunch.
 Travel by river boat to a historic fur trade portage, a wilderness walking trail where fur traders would have carried canoes and goods around rapid waters or waterfalls, to take a short afternoon hike.
 Supper will be a Franco-Manitoban cultural experience – cuisine and story-telling with your hosts at Aikens Lake Lodge.
 A late night walk to listen for wolves, owls or other night sounds is a great way to end the day.

 The following morning, you can try fishing for a different species of fish as well as try a new shorelunch recipe.
 Learn about the sustainable logging and wood production practices used at the Aikens Lake Lodge.
 Meet your pilot and learn about fly-in fishing before you head back to Winnipeg.
 This itinerary a great combination of wilderness travel and soft adventure, presented in the luxury of a wilderness lodge that practice sustainability, far from the stress and noise of an urban city.

 Package price $3,495.00 for three nights.

 Come experience the thrill of post-spawn walleye, voracious pike, and the best lake trout fishing of the season.
-Book your trip during our first week of operation (starting May 24, 2017) and earn a 10% discount on your trip.
+Book your trip during the month of May and earn a 10% discount on your trip.